-To establishment of English Language Lab and Commerce Lab. ?
-Orientation on NAAC New manual. ?
-To conduct Special Lecturer/Seminars. ?
-Sapling of 100 plants in the campus. ?
-Extension of Canteen.
+To establishment of English Language Lab and Commerce Lab. • Orientation on NAAC New manual. • To conduct Special Lecturer/Seminars. • Sapling of 100 plants in the campus. • Vermi compost double pits established in the Botanical garden. • Solar water pump house built • Use Solar electrical generator to provide electricity for office and principal chamber